Family Macropodidae, Genus Macropus

 Their muscular tail is used for balance when hopping, and as another limb when moving about.
 They also use their tail when swimming; that’s right – kangaroos are good swimmers!
 They swim to avoid predators, and can use their forepaws to drown pursuers.

-But kangaroos can’t move backwards.
-For this reason, the Australian coat of arms features the emu and the kangaroo: two animals that can only move forwards, symbolising national progress.
+Kangaroos can’t move backwards.
+It's for this reason that the Australian coat of arms features the emu and the kangaroo: two animals that can only move forwards as symbols of national progress.

 Where do kangaroos live?